We’re living in an age where e-commerce is evolving at an increasingly rapid rate.

 Making iterations like this is crucial for keeping things fresh and for staying at the top of your industry.

-Headless commerce creates a framework where you can conveniently customize your e-commerce store where the changes basically show up instantly.
+Headless commerce creates a framework where you can conveniently customize your ecommerce store where the changes basically show up instantly.

 “Sites built with traditional commerce architecture, on the other hand, can sometimes take minutes, if not hours (read: too long), before all users can experience a brand’s latest design,” says Salesforce.